jcorporation/webradiodb/README.md

 You can find the playlists in the `publish/webradios` directory and the station images in the `publish/pics` directory.
 There is also a json index file in the `publish/index` directory.

+The publish directory is refreshed on each pull request through GitHub actions.

+This repository is also published through [GitHub Pages](https://jcorporation.github.io/radiodb/).

+You must not download all the images, instead you can prepend `https://jcorporation.github.io/radiodb/publish/pics/` to the image name, e.g. [https://jcorporation.github.io/radiodb/publish/pics/http___119_15_96_188_stream2_mp3.webp](https://jcorporation.github.io/radiodb/publish/pics/).

 ## Adding new webradios

 1. Fork this repository - add/modify entries and create a pull request